 Serengeti Tortilis Camp is superbly situated, a wilderness experience like no other.
 This is what some call ‘glamping,’ with a high degree of comfort in the heart of this famous National Park.
 The team here is totally dedicated to your enjoyment, providing the warmest of welcomes which might include a bit of singing and dancing: bring your sense of rhythm!
 You may not be alone here, as the wildlife like to roam freely amongst the tents.
 But don’t worry, our staff will keep you safe.
 Enjoy a drink at our outdoor ‘fireplace’ while listening to the calls of the wild.

 Then, feast yourselves on a truly superb dinner and your driver-guide will discuss the plans for the next day’s itinerary in the Serengeti.
-Afterwards, review the photos that have captured the day’s highlights, before falling asleep to get ready for another day of adventure
+Afterwards, review the photos that have captured the day’s highlights, before falling asleep to get ready for another day of adventure.

-Safari in Serengeti National Park
+Safari in Central Serengeti National Park

-After your day of thrilling game drives, your driver will return you safely for another relaxing night your Serengeti accommodation (see above).
+After your day of thrilling game drives, your driver will return you safely for another relaxing night at your Serengeti accommodation (see above).
 Drink, relax, dine and sleep, all out in the wilderness of the Serengeti.
 What could be better?

 Note: for those who have booked the Balloon Safari for today, you will be picked up from the lodge at 05.00 hours for a 06.00 hours departure.
 After your 60 – 90-minute aerial adventure, bush breakfast and champagne, your driver will pick you up for your full-day game drive.

-Serengeti National Park – Ngorongoro
+Central Serengeti – Ngorongoro

 Journey: Serengeti National Park – Ngorongoro Conservation Area